Final Restraining Order

 Contact our firm today to schedule a comprehensive and confidential consultation regarding your Final Restraining Order and your options moving forward.

-What Are the Consequences and Restrictions of a Final Restraining Order in Morris County?
+What Are the Consequences and Restrictions of a Final Restraining Order?

 As already mentioned, Final Restraining Orders in New Jersey once issued are permanent, until either the plaintiff requests that the order be removed, or the accused party secures a dismissal in a particularly difficult process.